Desmond Harrison: Career

 Minister of Food John Strachey appointed Harrison as one of the first nine members of the Overseas Food Corporation on 16 February 1948.
 Harrison was sent to Tanganyika (now Tanzania) in East Africa as general manager of the Tanganyika groundnut scheme, a project to cultivate peanuts across vast areas of the territory and parts of British Kenya (modern-day Kenya) and Northern Rhodesia (Zambia), with the intention of extracting oils in order to reduce shortages in Britain in the aftermath of the war.
 The project was beset with problems and Harrison had to be repatriated to Britain with health problems.
 Writing of the demise of the groundnut project, author Alan Wood commented "The trouble was not that General Harrison was a stupid man or an incompetent man; he was plainly a man of great ability.
 The trouble was he carried a heavier burden than any man could bear".
 Harrison left the Overseas Food Corporation on 21 November 1949.

 In retirement, Harrison held various civil engineering consultancies.
 Harrison was the son of a justice of the peace.
-He married Kathleen (née Hazley) in 1920; the couple had three children—one son, and two daughters.
-Their son, Lieutenant Richard John Michael Harrison, was commissioned into the Coldstream Guards; he was killed in action serving in north west Europe in 1945 at the age of 20.
+He married Kathleen (née Hazley) in 1920; the couple had four children – two sons, and two daughters.
+Their older son, Lieutenant Richard John Michael Harrison, was commissioned into the Coldstream Guards; he was killed in action serving in north west Europe in 1945 at the age of 20.